top of page

 • Stay alert to any subtle changes in memory and cognition, as they may be early dementia symptoms.

-• Recognise that early warning signs dementia can offer a window for earlier and potential better management of condition.
+• Recognise that early warning signs of dementia can offer a window for earlier and potentially better management of the condition.

 • Understanding the varied dementia signs is vital for seeking professional advice and support in a timely fashion.